Quintic algebras over Dedekind domains and their sextic resolvents: Defining resolvents

 Finally, we must find the fundamental relations that link $\phi$ and $\theta$ to the ring structure.
 Just as Lemma 9 of \cite{B3} provided the inspiration for Bhargava's coordinate-free description of resolvents of a quartic ring (\cite{B3}, section 3.9), so we begin at Lemma 4(a), which, after eliminating the references to $S_5$-closure, states that

-The Pfaffians are to be interpreted by writing $\phi(x)$, etc., as a $5\times 5$ skew-symmetric matrix with regard to any convenient basis (i.e.~viewing it as a skew bilinear form on $\Lambda^2 M$, once a generator of $\Lambda^4 L$ is fixed.
-Then we paste together four of these to make a $10\times 10$ skew-symmetric matrix and take the Pfaffian.
+for a certain generator $\omega$.
+The Pfaffians are to be interpreted by writing $\phi(x)$, etc., as a $5\times 5$ alternating matrix with regard to any convenient basis (i.e.~viewing it as an alternating bilinear form on $\Lambda^2 M$, once a generator of $\Lambda^4 L$ is fixed).
+Then we paste together four of these to make a $10\times 10$ alternating matrix and take the Pfaffian.
 This is a clever way to manufacture certain degree-$5$ integer polynomials in the $40$ coefficients of $\phi$.
-To re-express them in a way that is coordinate-free (and applicable in characteristic $2$), we consider two preliminary multilinear constructions.
+To re-express them in a way that is coordinate-free and applicable in characteristic $2$, we consider two preliminary multilinear constructions.

-\subsection{The quadratic map $\mu \mapsto \mu^\bx$}
+\subsection{The quadratic map $\bx$}

 Let $V$ be a $5$-dimensional vector space over a field $K$ (which we will soon take to be $\Frac R$).
 We examine the constructions that can be made starting with elements of $\Lambda^2 V$.
 We have a bilinear map $\wedge : \Lambda^2 V \cross \Lambda^2 V \to \Lambda^4 V$.
 However, the most fundamental map from $\Lambda^2 V$ to $\Lambda^4 V$ is not the bilinear map $\wedge$ but the quadratic map from which it arises.
 It is defined by